kstenerud/dogma/v1/dogma_v1.md

 ### Macros

-A macro is essentially a symbol that accepts parameters, which are bound to local [variables](#variables) for use within the macro.
+A macro is essentially a symbol that accepts parameters, which are bound to local [variables](#variables) for use within the macro's [namespace](#namespaces).
 The macro's contents are written in the same manner as [symbol](#symbols) rules, but also have access to the injected local variables.

 ```dogma
 macro_rule = macro & '=' & expression & ';';